periode/thesis/notes.md

 ~~should i also specify in the intro that i'm dealing with aesthetics and not art? isn't that obvious enough already?~~

+specify that the term _software engineering_ appeared in 1968 at a conference [[wirth_history_software_engineering]]. but actually it's fuzzy, some people say it was around 1967 [src](https://www.princeton.edu/~hos/mike/articles/hcht.pdf)

 ## to read

 - history of software development: